 We’ve been using Sketch at Planet Argon for over 2 years and, although I still think there’s some room for improvement, the app is truly fantastic.
 It’s quick, reliable, robust, and is actively maintained.
 Plus, the longer you use Sketch, the quicker you’ll get at certain tasks.
 I’m here to help you get there faster with some shortcuts within the app.

-Here are 20 of my favorite Sketch tips, tricks, and keyboard shortcuts.
-Once you’ve developed the muscle memory, these pointers are guaranteed to speed up your design workflow.
+Here are 20 of my favorite Sketch keyboard shortcuts, tips, and tricks.
+Once you’ve developed the muscle memory, these pointers are guaranteed to speed up your design workflow when using Sketch.

 1. Math in the Inspector

 You can resize or change the position of an object using math in the Inspector.
 For example, use division (/) or multiplication (*) in the Size or Position inputs and Sketch will calculate the new value.

 Did you know that you can change the opacity of an element by simply typing the number on the keyboard?
 Type 3 for 30%, 55 for 55%, etc.

 I highly recommend creating a keyboard shortcut for the “Mask with Selected Shape” menu action – I use Command-M. To create a keyboard shortcut, go to System Preferences > Keyboard > Shortcuts, and create a new App Shortcut.

 4. Arrange Layers